raja-shahab/Complete-SciPy-Library-Guide/README.md

 ## Contribute
 We welcome contributions!
 If you have additional insights, examples, or topics you'd like to see covered, feel free to submit a pull request.

-## License
-This guide is licensed under the MIT License.

 ## Contact
 For questions, suggestions, or feedback, please contact us at email rajashahab912@gmail.com.